Watch

 Cynthia Gross

-Maryland-based singer-songwriter Cynthia Gross seeks to inspire an awakening to all we are and all we can become.
-With a passion for language in all of its forms and more than a decade of experience as a professional ghostwriter, she is a light seeker who understands the power of each individual’s voice to create positive, meaningful change.
+Cynthia Gross is a freelance writer and award-winning spiritual pop artist based in Maryland.
+With more than a decade of experience as an executive ghostwriter, she understands the power of each individual’s voice to create positive, meaningful change.

 Subscribe to Alchemical Records today to support our efforts online and in print.